Skip Navigation

 Schedule

-The committee has two meetings each year, the first during the spring in Washington, DC, and the second during the annual meeting, during which planning for the next Animals in Research Panel is conducted.
-Additional correspondence is conducted by e-mail and conference call, as needed, throughout the calendar year to address issues that arise between meetings of the full committee.
+The Committee on Animals in Research (CAR) holds a yearly meeting during the annual fall meeting .
+Additional correspondence is conducted by email and conference call, as needed, throughout the calendar year to address issues that arise between meetings of the full committee.

 Committee on Animals in Research